sgoldenlab/simba/docs/tutorial.md

   <img width="378" height="712" src="https://github.com/sgoldenlab/simba/blob/master/images/machinemodelsettings.PNG">
 </p>

 >**Note:** If you have a .csv file containing hyper-parameter meta data, you can import this file by clicking on `Browse File` and then click on `Load`.
 This will autofill all the hyper-parameter entry boxes and model evaluation settings.
+You can find an example hyper-parameter meta data file [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/BtWGaNP_meta.csv).

 2. Under **Machine Model**, choose a machine model from the drop down menu: `RF` ,`GBC`,`Xboost`.